Aliases for MTNR1B Gene

 This gene encodes one of two high affinity forms of a receptor for melatonin, the primary hormone secreted by the pineal gland.
 This gene product is an integral membrane protein that is a G-protein coupled, 7-transmembrane receptor.
 It is found primarily in the retina and brain although this detection requires RT-PCR.
 It is thought to participate in light-dependent functions in the retina and may be involved in the neurobiological effects of melatonin. [provided by RefSeq, Jul 2008]

 GeneCards Summary for MTNR1B Gene

 MTNR1B (Melatonin Receptor 1B) is a Protein Coding gene.
-Diseases associated with MTNR1B include idiopathic scoliosis and scoliosis.
-Among its related pathways are Signaling by GPCR and Signaling by GPCR.
+Diseases associated with MTNR1B include idiopathic scoliosis and adolescent idiopathic scoliosis.
+Among its related pathways are Signaling by GPCR and Sweet Taste Signaling.
 GO annotations related to this gene include G-protein coupled receptor activity and melatonin receptor activity.
 An important paralog of this gene is GPR50.